58abhay/ToDoAPI/README.md

 ---

-Absolutely, Abhaydeep — here’s a polished section you can add to your `README.md` to document the **async/await transformation** and **EF Core async integration**.
-This shows your commitment to building scalable, production-grade APIs 🚀📘

----

 ## ⚡ Async/Await Integration for Scalable API Performance

 The project has been fully upgraded to use **asynchronous programming** with `async/await` across all service and controller layers.
 This ensures non-blocking I/O and improved responsiveness under load — a critical best practice for real-world APIs.